-An aggressive and knowledgeable injury attorney will work to see that medical costs, lost wages (including those in the future), and, in certain cases, emotional pain and suffering are all sought after.
+An aggressive and knowledgeable injury attorney for motorcycle accidents will work to see that medical costs, lost wages (including those in the future), and, in certain cases, emotional pain and suffering are all sought after.
 Recent statistics from the National Highway Safety Administration (NHTSA) show us that more than 103,000 persons were injured and 5,154 killed in motorcycle collisions in just one year.
-Riders need someone who will look out for their rights and fight for just compensation on their behalf.
+Riders need someone who will look out for their rights and fight for maximum compensation on their behalf.
 Trike accidents are also the cause of serious injuries, resulting from defective manufacture of the trike or inadequate training by the establishment renting this glider out to the general public.

 What are the most common causes of motorcycle accidents in Georgia?
 It is estimated that 56% of motorcyclists who die were involved in a collision with another vehicle.
 Most of these accidents are head-on collisions and only 5% result from a rear collision.
 Another common cause is when a car makes a left-hand turn.
 In fact, 42% of all motorcycle accidents were caused when a motorcycle collided with a vehicle that was turning left.
 The motorcyclist may have been going straight through the intersection or could have been passing the car.
 Regardless of the reason, motorists need to look in their mirrors and check their blind spots before turning.
 In traffic jams, motorcyclists are allowed to drive between lanes of traffic.
 This, however, has its own dangers as they are driving so close to other vehicles and could be hit if they changed lanes.
 Determining what caused your accident is important so that you can prove fault and secure compensation.
-To determine possible causes for your specific case, speak with one of our skilled Atlanta motorcycle injury lawyers.Upholding the Rights of Motorcyclists in Atlanta, Alpharetta, and ALL of Georgia
+To determine possible causes and solutions for your specific case, speak with one of our skilled Atlanta motorcycle wreck attorneys.Upholding the Rights of Motorcyclists in Atlanta, Alpharetta, and ALL of Georgia

 Motorcyclists and trike riders are much more prone to injury from accidents and some of these injuries can be catastrophic.
 A crash can cause the rider to collide with both an automobile and the road, worsening their injuries and bringing about a complete loss of their vehicle.
 Crush injuries, traumatic brain injuries, broken bones, spinal cord injuries and many other types of motorcycle injuries can leave the victim in dire need of help.
 Even if your injuries were not severe, you deserve just compensation.